-The CMV4000 has one LVDS output channel dedicated for the valid data synchronization and timing of the output channels.
+The CMV2000 has one LVDS output channel dedicated for the valid data synchronization and timing of the output channels.
 The end user must use this channel to know when valid image data or training data is available on the data output channels.

-The control channel transfers status information in 10-bit or 12-bit word format.
-Every bit of the word has a specific function.
-Next table describes the function of the individual bits.
+Data is transferred in 10-bit or 12-bit word format.
+Every bit has a specific function, which is described in the following table, but only the DVAL, LVAL and FVAL signal are necessary to know when to sample the image data.

-Bit Function Description [0] DVAL Indicates valid pixel data on the outputs [1] LVAL Indicates validity of the read-out of a row [2] FVAL Indicates the validity of the read-out of a frame [3] SLOT Indicates the overhead period before 128-pixel bursts () [4] ROW Indicates the overhead period before the read-out of a row () [5] FOT Indicates when the sensor is in FOT (sampling of image data in pixels) () [6] INTE1 Indicates when pixels of integration block 1 are integrating () [7] INTE2 Indicates when pixels of integration block 2 are integrating () [8] '0' Constant zero [9] '1' Constant one [10] '0' Constant zero [11] ' 0' Constant zero
+Bit Function Description [0] DVAL Indicates valid pixel data on the outputs [1] LVAL Indicates validity of the read-out of a row [2] FVAL Indicates the validity of the read-out of a frame [3] SLOT Indicates the overhead period before 128-pixel bursts () [4] ROW Indicates the overhead period before the read-out of a row () [5] FOT Indicates when the sensor is in FOT (sampling of image data in pixels) () [6] INTE1 Indicates when pixels of integration block 1 are integrating () [7] INTE2 Indicates when pixels of integration block 2 are integrating () [8] '0' Constant zero [9] '1' Constant one [10] '0' Constant zero [11] '0' Constant zero

-()Note: The status bits are purely informational and are not required to know when the data is valid.
-The DVAL, LVAL and FVAL signals are sufficient to know when to sample the image data.
+()Note: These bits are purely informational and are not required to know when the data is valid.

-INTE1 and INTE2 will be low when FOT is high, so the exposure during the small 0.43fot_length overlap (see formulas in 5.1), will not be visible in the INTE1 and INTE2 bits.
+INTE1 and INTE2 will be low when FOT is high, so the exposure during the 0.43fot_length overlap (see Chapter 5.1), will not be visible in the INTE1 and INTE2 bits.